 Keep the declaration in your passport, purse or bag, and carry it with you all the time.

-Download the statement opposing FGM on the GOV.UK website, which is also available in other languages.
+Download the statement opposing FGM on GOV.UK, which is also available in other languages.

 Leaflets to download

-The Department of Health and Social Care has published leaflets for patients who want to know more about FGM.
+There are leaflets for patients who want to know more about FGM on GOV.UK.

 These are available in the following languages: